 Engaged in a wild battle for the final Eastern playoff spots, the Rangers held a 2-1 lead on their rivals from Philadelphia, who were looking to do anything to awaken the Rangers from their postseason dreams.
 Sustained by first period goals from Ryan Callahan and Markus Naslund, Lundqvist took care of the rest with a wild save on future teammate Dan Carcillo in the third period.
 With no further incidents, the Rangers clinch their fourth consecutive playoff berth with the win.

 2/6/10: Unlike Mike

 One of Lundqvist’s most underrated stretches is perhaps the end of the 2009-10 season.
-It was the only time the Rangers missed the playoffs in his so-called “prime”, that the Rangers missed the playoffs, but Lundqvist made it sure it took all 82 games to dispose of them.
-Forced to make all but one start over the final 26 games, the stretch featured a shutout streak of over two full games against the New Jersey Devils, headlined by a rebound denial on Mike Mottau in a 3-1 win at Madison Square Garden.
+It was the only time the Rangers missed the playoffs in his so-called “prime”, but Lundqvist made sure it took all 82 games to dispose of the Blue shirts.
+Forced to make all but one start over the final 26 games, the stretch included a crucial win over the rival Devils, headlined by a rebound denial of Mike Mottau in a 3-1 final at Madison Square Garden.

 12/31/11: Florida Man Steals Defenseman’s Stick

 Lundqvist never got to score a goal in New York, but he did get to handle a skater’s stick in securing a penalty kill during a New Year’s Eve visit to Sunrise.
 In the chaos of the Panthers’ third period rush, Lundqvist lost his stick but got a souvenir from his trip to the Sunshine State from Michael Del Zotto, who handed his own over.
 Lundqvist managed to deflect a shot from Walt Garrison away to preserve a 4-1 lead.